skip to Main Content

 Scope of Chargeable Assets Under NTA 2025

-• Any form of asset: Shares, options, rights, debts
+• Shares, options, rights, and debts

-• Incorporeal property generally: Intangible assets
+• Incorporeal or intangible property

 The Finance Act 2021 Regime

-1. Tax Rate
+1. Applicable Tax Rate

 2. Threshold for Taxation